nikolaischunk/discord-phishing-links/README.md

 # ⚠️ Discord Phishing Links

-A json list of malicious links with 870+ Domains which are used for [phishing](https://en.wikipedia.org/wiki/Phishing) on [Discord](https://discord.com).
+A json list of malicious links with 930+ Domains which are used for [phishing](https://en.wikipedia.org/wiki/Phishing) on [Discord](https://discord.com).

 ### NPM Package
 The JSON is the source of the NPM Package [stop-discord-phishing](https://www.npmjs.com/package/stop-discord-phishing).
 Feel free to check it out!

 ### Contributing
-This list will be updated daily, if you have domains that are not on that list, feel free to create a Pull Request or an Issue, we will add them as soon as possible!
+This list will be updated every day, if you have domains that are not on that list, feel free to create a Pull Request or an Issue, we will add them as soon as possible!

     - You want to support this project?
 Give it a ⭐.
     - You want to contribute?
 Read the CONTRIBUTING.md